dwainew/couchbasesummit/README.md

 ## Resources

 Please refer to the Couchbase Autonomous Operator Documentation for more details on the Operator and corresponding yaml files.
 The documentation can be found at <https://docs.couchbase.com/operator/1.1/overview.html>

+## Tested Environments

+The following environments have been tested

+* EKS
+* OpenShift 4.1